Brookline Sod Installation Services

 Brookline Water Department Coordination for Irrigation System Installation & New Sod Establishment

-Coordinate with the water authority for service upgrades, backflow prevention device installation (per MA 248 CMR 3.00), and annual testing.
-Meter sizing and capacity assessments may be required.
-During establishment, irrigate daily for the first 2–3 weeks (1–1.5 inches weekly), then transition to deeper, less frequent watering.
-Efficient irrigation design includes zoning by sun/shade, uniform coverage, seasonal controller adjustments, and mandatory rain sensors or smart technology.
-Building Department oversight, electrical and plumbing permits, and cross-connection control compliance are required.
-For assistance, contact: Brookline Water & Sewer Division
+Coordination with the water authority is necessary for irrigation system installation, including potential service upgrades, backflow prevention device installation (per MA 248 CMR 3.00), and annual testing.
+Meter sizing and capacity assessments ensure adequate water supply.
+During sod establishment, daily irrigation (1–1.5 inches per week) is critical for the first 2–3 weeks, gradually transitioning to deeper, less frequent watering.
+Irrigation design should account for sun/shade zoning, uniform coverage, and include rain sensors and smart technology.
+Permits and inspections are required for electrical and plumbing connections, with cross-connection control compliance enforced by the Building Department.

 333 Washington Street, Brookline, MA 02445